HenriqueNiero/Krill/README.md

 2. Extraction of biosynthetic gene clusters (BGCs);
 3. Annotation of resistance genes;
 4. Similarity analysis and annotation of biosynthetic families;
-5. Curation of prospected clusters.
+5. Curation and prioritization of BGCs.

 ## :sunny: OVERVIEW

+Krill integrates multiple computational analyses into a single BGC prioritization workflow:

                   FASTA / MAGs
                        │